ADNRs/Unverified-TLS-MITM-Demo/README.md

 # Man-in-the-Middle Attack on Unverified TLS Connections

 This is a demonstration project showing the potential damage of unverified TLS connections.
-The attack is accomplished by ARP spoofing and a simple man-in-the-middle HTTPS server.
-In this demo, all HTTPS traffic between the victim machine and 140.113/16 held by NYCU is intercepted and redirected to the man-in-the-middle server.
+The attack is accomplished by ARP spoofing and a simple man-in-the-middle HTTPS server (hereinafter referred to as "middle man").
+In this demo, all HTTPS traffic between the victim machine (hereinafter referred to as "victim") and the servers in the IP range 140.113/16 held by NYCU (hereinafter referred to as "servers") is intercepted and redirected to the middle man.
 The goal is to sniff the inputted ID and password to log into [portal.nycu.edu.tw](https://portal.nycu.edu.tw).

 # Prerequisites